 - Purchase the complete Expat Arrivals Hong Kong Guide (PDF)

-Each year, large numbers of expats choose Hong Kong as a destination in which to pursue new career opportunities.
-Given its formidable international presence and its status as a former British colony, Hong Kong’s employment visa legislation is fairly liberal.
+Each year, large numbers of expats move to Hong Kong to pursue new career opportunities.
+Given its formidable international presence and its status as a former British colony, Hong Kong’s work-visa legislation is fairly liberal.
 There are a number of visa options for Hong Kong which allow the holder to take up employment, the most common being the General Employment Policy and Working Holiday Scheme visas.

 General Employment Policy visas